Privacy & Terms

-You have the right to request access to any personal information that we hold about you (including credit information) and for such information to be corrected.
+You have the right to request access to any personal information that we hold about you and for such information to be corrected.
 You can make a request for access to your personal information by contacting email@example.com.

-In some circumstances, we may refuse to provide you with access to your personal information in accordance with the Act.
-These circumstances include, but are not limited to, where:
+In some circumstances, we may refuse to provide you with access to your personal information.
+These circumstances include where:

-- Denying access is otherwise required or authorised by law; or
+- denying access is otherwise required or authorised by law; and

 You will not be charged a fee for making a request to access your personal information.
 However, depending on the type of request, a fee may apply and be charged for providing the information to you.
 The fee covers the cost to us in collating, copying and providing certain information to you.